The definitive guide to Bridging Loans, insights for Scotland

 Property auction finance provides the certainty and speed needed to buy property at auction, where completion deadlines are tight.

-Landlords and developers use bridging finance to fund the initial purchase and refurbishment for Buy Refurbish Refinance Rent projects before refinancing with a buy-to-let mortgage.
+Landlords and developers use bridging to fund the initial purchase and refurbishment for Buy Refurbish Refinance Rent projects before refinancing with a buy-to-let mortgage.

 Land Purchase: